browserengineering/book/book/animations.md

 between the old and new values.
 Real browsers use a non-linear default easing function for CSS transitions because it looks better.
-We'll implement a linear easing function for our browser, so it will look identical to the JavaScript and subtly different from real browsers.
+We'll implement a linear easing function for our browser, so it will look identical to the JavaScript and subtly different from real browsers, but you can try adding it via Exercise 13-2.

-To implement CSS transitions, we'll need to represent animation state---like the JavaScript variables like `current_frame` and `change_per_frame` from the earlier example---in the browser.
+To implement CSS transitions, we'll need to represent animation state---like the JavaScript variables `current_frame` and `change_per_frame` from the earlier example---in the browser.
 Since multiple elements can animate at a time, let's store an `animations` dictionary on each node, keyed by the property being animated:[^delete-complicated]

 [^delete-complicated]: For simplicity, this code leaves animations in
     the `animations` dictionary even when they're done animating.